leighleighleigh/Arduino_SAAB_ICM2_LCD_Driver/README.md

     - Also it means you are not allowed to use the extra space on the display as a framebuffer, sorry.
     - Also, no scrolling.
 Sorry again!

-- drawPixel routine puts the bytes in "upside down", so in the display() routine, they have to be manually reversed each time.
-This is done by the reverseB function.

-- Uses WIDTH, HEIGHT global variables.
-This probably isn't good/proper.

 - No limiting of max bytes send over I2C, IE no byteSent > WIRE_MAX checks.
 - No option to ask the display driver to initialise I2C (ie: call Wire.begin).
 Other Adafruit-based drivers have this option, I chose to remove it for simplicity.

-- No SPI.
-This display doesn't support SPI, so...